Woodland Hills Brain Injury Lawyer

 - Reasoning or problem-solving.
 Incapable of identifying a problem and finding a way to solve it.

-- Difficulty with understanding written and spoken words.
+- Difficulty understanding written and spoken words.
 The victim may be troubled with a lack of comprehension of what others are talking about.
-Additionally, they could be unfamiliar with words being used in conversations.
+Furthermore, they could be unfamiliar with words being used in conversations.

 - Difficulty expressing written and spoken words.
 The victim could struggle with their vocabulary by not using words correctly when communicating with others.